 On My Jekyll Setup, I make sure that only

 02 Public is synced with Github.

 I use some basic note naming practices to make the Obsidian experience seamless.
-I don't use tags.
-Instead, I try to link them to Index notes Map of Concepts.
+I don’t use tags.
+Instead, I try to link them to the Index notes Map of Concepts.
 These indexes are currently kept inside the Private folder, with § as the prefix.

 For Fleet notes, I add source type in front of the name (Eg: BOOK- Atomic Habits) for ease of search.

 - I create a fleet note for every consciously consumed content (book, videos, courses, blog post), which contains what I learned from it (including Kindle Highlight).

 - These fleet notes help me in generating working notes or modify existing working notes.
 New notes are then moved to the Public or Private folder, and fleets are deleted or stored at the Private folder.